hassan-nabil/AuDisease/README.md

   - Can:
     - Check backend health.
     - Display the list of input features the model expects.
-    - Show a **demo prediction** using the trained model.
+    - Show a **demo prediction** using the tabular model.
-    - Record a short voice sample in the browser and send it to the backend.
+    - Record a short voice sample in the browser (UX prototype only, not yet wired into the clinical audio model).
+    - Let a user **upload a WAV file** and analyze it with the audio model.

 - **Backend (FastAPI)**
   - `main.py` exposes:
     - `GET /` – serves the frontend.
     - `GET /health` – simple “is the API up?” check.
-    - `GET /feature-names` – lists the ordered input features for the model.
+    - `GET /feature-names` – lists the ordered input features for the tabular model.
-    - `GET /predict-demo` – runs the trained model on a demo input derived from the dataset.
+    - `GET /predict-demo` – runs the tabular model on a demo input derived from the dataset.
-    - `POST /predict` – accepts a vector of numeric features and returns probability of Parkinson’s.
+    - `POST /predict` – accepts a vector of numeric features and returns probability of Parkinson’s (tabular model).
-    - `POST /predict-from-audio` – accepts an uploaded audio file (upload path proven; analysis TBD).
+    - `POST /predict-from-audio` – accepts a **WAV file**, extracts basic audio features, and returns a PD vs HC probability from the audio model.

 - **Model & data (Python / scikit‑learn)**
-  - Dataset: `parkinsons.data` + description in `parkinsons.names` (UCI Parkinson’s voice dataset).
+  - Tabular dataset: `parkinsons.data` + description in `parkinsons.names` (UCI Parkinson’s voice dataset).
-  - Preprocessing & training:
+  - Tabular preprocessing & training:
     - `load_data.py` – quick check that the dataset loads and basic statistics look reasonable.
     - `data_pipeline.py` – reusable data loading, column cleaning, scaling and train/test split.
     - `train_baseline_model.py` – trains a simple **Logistic Regression** classifier and saves:
       - `models/parkinsons_logreg.joblib` – trained classifier.
       - `models/parkinsons_scaler.joblib` – feature scaler (StandardScaler).
+  - Audio dataset: `AudioSample/` – WAV files for healthy controls (HC) and Parkinson’s patients (PD), plus demographics.
+  - Audio feature extraction & training:
+    - `audio_features.py` – extracts basic time‑ and frequency‑domain features from WAV waveforms.
+    - `train_audio_model.py` – walks `AudioSample`, labels HC vs PD, trains a **RandomForest** classifier and saves:
+      - `models/audio_pd_model.joblib` – trained audio classifier.
+      - `models/audio_pd_scaler.joblib` – feature scaler for the audio features.

 ## 3. How to run the project (Windows, Python 3.11)